Kamil-Salih/Assignment-1-Log-File-Analysis-and-Threat-Detection/README.md

 - Python 3.10+
 - matplotlib

-#Usage
+##Usage
--Please place the log file and python file in this repository into one folder, for the main python code to work when you run it.
+Please place the log file and python file in this repository into one folder, for the main python code to work when you run it.